Bless Its Pointed Little Head

-Five songs on the album had not appeared on any of the band's previous studio recordings.
-Many of the Airplane's recordings on the live album were longer than their studio performances.
-The performance emphasized their vocal harmonies and revealed a harder rocking group.
-Guitar and bass lines were more in-depth in their construction, revealing complex instrumentals.
-However, some of the band's hit singles, such as "White Rabbit", were not included.
-It distinguished a different focus in their live concerts compared to their studio albums.
+Many of Jefferson Airplane's recordings on the live album were longer than their studio performances, featuring greater use of improvisation, and most were played at a considerably higher speed.
+The performance emphasized the band's freewheeling, ping-pong vocal harmonies and revealed a harder-rocking group.
+Guitar and bass lines were deeper in their construction, forming complex instrumentals.
+Some of the band's hit singles, such as "White Rabbit", were not included, although a dramatically rearranged "Somebody to Love" appears.
+The album revealed a different focus in the sound of the band's live concerts compared to that of their studio work.

+Bless Its Pointed Little Head received mixed reviews upon release although in the booklet to the box set Jefferson Airplane Loves You, it is noted as the only Jefferson Airplane album that all of the band members remembered with superlatives.
+"Plastic Fantastic Lover", which had become considerably funky compared to the studio recording, was released as a single in May 1969; while it failed to chart, it received positive reviews.
+Billboard described the single as "heavy hard rock" while Cash Box wrote that it "features the team's more commercial-than-controversial style" and has "a solid instrumental track and very fine vocal."
+Record World wrote that the song was one of the band's favorites.

 Track listing

 On the back cover of the LP (RCA LSP-4133), "3/5 of a Mile in 10 Seconds" is identified as "3/5's Of a Mile in 10 Seconds".

 "Clergy" contains an extract from the soundtrack of the 1933 film King Kong.